DeveloperCielo/API-3.0/source/english.md

 HTTP Status 200
 ```

-See the Attachmen [HTTP Status Code](#http-status-code) to the list with all HTTP status codes possibly returned by the API.
+See the Annex [HTTP Status Code](#http-status-code) to the list with all HTTP status codes possibly returned by the API.

 ## Modifying the Recurrence value

-To modify the recurrence value, simply make a Put as the example.
+To modify the value of the recurrence, just do a Put as example.

 ### Request